Eastern Beach Geelong: Everything You Need To Know

 What’s On At Eastern Beach Geelong?

-One of the first events was the ‘Miss Geelong’ beauty pageant.
+One of the first events that took place here was the ‘Miss Geelong’ beauty pageant.
 Held in 1940, the quest attracted more than 20,000 people.

-Important events that have taken place at this location include the 2000 Olympic Games Torch Relay and the 2006 Commonwealth Games Baton Run.
+Other important events that have taken place at this location more recently include the 2000 Olympic Games Torch Relay and the 2006 Commonwealth Games Baton Run.

 Modern-day Eastern Beach Geelong events consist of the Dennis Walter Carols By The Bay, the Cadel Evans Great Ocean Road Race, the Festival Of Sails, and other sporting tournaments.